I am a senior software engineer at Google, working on Google Drive.

-I am a postdoctoral fellow in the Department of Mathematics at Colorado State University.
+I was previously a postdoctoral fellow in the Department of Mathematics at Colorado State University.

 My research interests primarily lie within random topology and geometry through combinatorial and stat-mech methods, with a view towards knot theory.
 This research has connections through various lenses to biology, physics, and chemistry.
 I completed my PhD in May of 2017 under the direction of Jason Cantarella.
 Recently I have been studying knots from the map-theoretic view of knot diagrams, and my research interests include low-dimensional topology, differential geometry, combinatorics, and probability.

 I love to write software for use in research, teaching, and even just for fun.
 This includes:

 During Summer 2012 and the 2012-2013 school year, I was supported by the University of Georgia's VIGRE II grant.
 I graduated from Bowdoin College in May of 2011 with a B.A. in Mathematics and Computer Science, with Honors in Mathematics.

 Given a class of objects, a pattern theorem is a powerful result describing their structure.
 We show that alternating knots exhibit a pattern theorem, and use this result to prove a long-standing conjecture that alternating knots grow rare.
 This is currently the best possible analogue of a pair of theorems on alternating links of Sundberg and Thistlethwaite in 1998 and Thistlethwaite in 1998, given the current obstructions to an exact enumeration of knot diagrams.
 We also discuss implications of this pattern theorem for subknots and slipknots in minimal alternating knot diagrams and types, partially answering a conjecture of Millett and Jablan.